 Acquisition costs rise from 147.5 million to 164.5 million, with an expense ratio that rises from 12.9% to 13.9%.
-The increases are influenced by higher profit sharing recognized on reinsurance acceptances by the subsidiary Generali Levensverzekering Maatschappij N.V.
+The increases are influenced by higher profit sharing recompared to 1.7% in the previous year.
+The growth in this ratio, although it was slight, was seen in direct acceptances of the Parent Company as well as those conveyed through the Generali Employee Benefits (GEB) network.